🎁 Get 10% off your first order with code NEW 🎁

 Milestones in its history

 Over the centuries, the Parthenon has undergone various transformations.
-Initially a temple dedicated to Athena, it was transformed into a Christian church in the 6th century, then into a mosque under the Ottoman Empire in the 15th century.
+Originally a temple dedicated to Athena, it was transformed into a Christian church in the 6th century, then into a mosque under the Ottoman Empire in the 15th century.
 In 1687, an explosion caused by Venetian gunfire partially destroyed the building.
-The Parthenon was also disfigured by the removal of the marble by Lord Elgin in the early 19th century.
+The Parthenon was also disfigured by Lord Elgin’s removal of the marbles in the early 19th century.
 Today, the Parthenon remains a symbol of Athens and Western culture, and its status as a historic monument is protected.

 Architectural features

 The Parthenon features a Doric style, characterized by simple, solid columns.
-This style, with its refined design, is perfectly suited to the temple dedicated to Athena, goddess of war and wisdom.
+This style, with its streamlined design, is perfectly suited to a temple dedicated to Athena, a goddess of war and wisdom.
 The columns are made of pentelic marble, a brilliant white material prized for its beauty and durability.
-The building measures approximately 31 metres wide and 69 metres long.
+The building measures around 31 metres wide and 69 metres long.
 It is surrounded by 46 columns, 8 at the front and 17 on the sides.

 Technical innovations

 The Parthenon introduced architectural innovations to improve the temple’s aesthetics and stability.
 For example, the columns are not perfectly straight, but slightly curved to compensate for the effect of optical distortion.
-In addition, the stylobate (the top of the temple steps) is slightly curved to compensate for optical illusions, making the building more harmonious.
+What’s more, the stylobate (the top of the temple steps) is slightly curved to compensate for optical illusions, making the building more harmonious.
 These adjustments create an illusion of perfection, accentuating the temple’s beauty.

 The importance of sculptures

-The sculptures of the Parthenon, created by Phidias and his workshop, are among the most famous of Antiquity.
-They included friezes depicting mythological scenes and divine figures, such as those adorning the pediment and the continuous frieze.
+The sculptures of the Parthenon, created by Phidias and his workshop, are among the most famous in Antiquity.
+They included friezes depicting mythological scenes and divine figures, like those adorning the pediment and the continuous frieze.
 The Parthenon Marbles, notably the group sculpted by Phidias, depict scenes from the Trojan War and the Olympian gods.
 These sculptures were not only decorative, but also symbolized the ideals of Athens, in particular the superiority of the gods and the heroism of the Athenians.

 Partial view of the Parthenon in Athens, with a modern elevator next to the ancient ruins.

-The Parthenon was not always the imposing monument we know today.
+The Parthenon wasn’t always the imposing monument we know today.
 Over the centuries, it has undergone major transformations and destruction.
 Its history reflects the evolution of Greece through the ages, marked by conflict, invasion and religious change.

 After its conversion into a Christian church in the 5ᵉ century, the Parthenon underwent its first transformation.
 During the Ottoman occupation in the 15ᵉ century, the temple became a mosque.
-In 1687, an explosion severely damaged the structure, when the Venetians bombarded Athens and hit the Parthenon.
-At the time, the Parthenon served as an ammunition depot for the Ottoman army.
+In 1687, an explosion seriously damaged the structure when the Venetians bombarded Athens and hit the Parthenon.
+The latter was used as an ammunition depot for the Ottoman army.

 The Parthenon marbles were partially removed by Lord Elgin in the early 19ᵉ century.
-He transported them to London, where they are currently on display at the British Museum.
+He took them to London, where they are now on display at the British Museum.
 This highly controversial action led to heated debate.
-Greece is still demanding their return, as it considers the sculptures an integral part of its cultural heritage.
+Greece is still demanding their return, as it considers the sculptures to be an integral part of its cultural heritage.
 The looting of the Parthenon marbles remains one of the world’s greatest heritage scandals.

-The temple housed a gigantic statue of Athena Parthenos, created by the sculptor Phidias.
-Made of gold and ivory, the statue represented the goddess in all her majesty.
-She was the heart of the Parthenon, symbolizing the protection of Athens.
-The goddess was seen as the city’s protector, guiding its citizens in war and peace.
+The temple housed a gigantic statue of Athena Parthenos by the sculptor Phidias.
+This statue, made of gold and ivory, represented the goddess in all her majesty.
+It was the heart of the Parthenon, symbolizing the protection of Athens.
+The goddess was seen as the city’s protector, guiding its citizens through war and peace.

 The myths surrounding Athena were essential to the temple.
 For example, during the Panathenaeum, a festival in honor of Athena, the citizens of Athens offered sacrifices to honor the goddess.
 These myths shaped the Parthenon, making it more than just a place of worship: a symbol of Athens’ power and identity.